2022–23 Leeds United F.C. season: October

 Leeds began October by hosting Aston Villa at Elland Road on 2 October, drawing 0–0.
 Luis Sinisterra was shown a second yellow card and subsequently sent off for Leeds, following a foul on Jacob Ramsey in the 48th minute.

-Their next two matches saw Leeds play two clubs from London, firstly, they lost 2–1 to Crystal Palace at Selhurst Park on 9 October, Pascal Struijk opened the scoring for Leeds in the 10th minute following a shot by Brenden Aaronson.
-Odsonne Édouard then equalised for Crystal Palace in the 24th minute following a free-kick by Michael Olise.
-Eberechi Eze then scored the winner for Crystal Palace in the 76th minute following a pass by Wilfried Zaha; and they then lost again this time 1–0 against league-leaders Arsenal at Elland Road on 16 October, Bukayo Saka opened the scoring for Arsenal with the only goal of the match in the 35th minute following a pass by Martin Ødegaard.

-Leeds then travelled travelled to the King Power Stadium to play Leicester City on 20 October, losing 2–0.
+Despite taking an early lead away to Crystal Palace, with Pascal Struijk scoring a 10th-minute goal after Brenden Aaronson's shot hit the post, Odsonne Édouard scored a 24th-minute equaliser following a free-kick by Michael Olise, before Eberechi Eze won the game 2–1 for the hosts in the 76th minute.
+Leeds were again defeated the following week at home to Arsenal; Bukayo Saka's 35th-minute goal gave Arsenal the lead, before substitute Patrick Bamford both had a goal disallowed and missed a penalty in the second half for Leeds as they lost 1–0.
+Leeds then travelled to the King Power Stadium to play Leicester City on 20 October, losing 2–0.
 Robin Koch opened the scoring for Leicester in the 16th minute with an own goal following a low-cross by Dennis Praet, Harvey Barnes then scored a second for Leicester in the 35th minute following a pass by Kiernan Dewsbury-Hall.
 Leeds then hosted Fulham at Elland Road on 23 October, losing 3–2.
 Rodrigo opened the scoring for Leeds in the 20th minute following a shot by Jack Harrison, Aleksandar Mitrović the equalised for Fulham in the 26th minute following a corner by Andreas Pereira, Bobby Decordova-Reid then put Fulham ahead in the 74th minute following a cross by Pereira, Willian then scored a third for Fulham in the 84th minute following a pass by Harrison Reed, Crysencio Summerville scored a second for Leeds in second-half stoppage time following a pass by Joe Gelhardt.
 Leeds then travelled to Anfield to play Liverpool on 29 October, winning 2–1.
 Rodrigo opened the scoring for Leeds in the 4th minute after Brenden Aaronson forced Joe Gomez into a back-pass to Alisson Becker which he missed giving Rodrigo a tap-in, Mohamed Salah then equalised for Liverpool in the 14th minute following a cross by Andrew Robertson, Crysencio Summerville scored the winner for Leeds in second-half stoppage time after Patrick Bamford brought down a cross by Wilfried Gnonto.